themarchoffolly/pushme-pullyou/PITCHME.md

 Note:
-Get started by telling your audience something cool about your product, service, course, etc.
+Get started by telling your audience something cool about your product, service, framework, course, etc.

 ---